• Home

 The Throne Room of Heaven

 Do you remember doing outlines in school?
-There are many ways to do it; Roman numerals, capital letters, then numbers and so forth.
-We probably all remember that one teacher that was a stickler for doing it her way.
+There are many ways to do them: Roman numerals, capital letters, numbers, and so forth.
+We probably all remember that one teacher who was a stickler for doing it her way.
 Outlines help us stay focused and put things in order.

 1. Things which you have seen.